 That’s not all, after attending DBOP’s “Meet the Buyer” event in November 2021 Clear Climate Director Lee met with many high profile buyers and now the renewables business is in talks with a number of housing providers and builders to provide decarbonising energy solutions for several new developments.

 Lee explains: “The DBOP “Meet the Buyer” event is a golden opportunity for any business to raise their profile, understand what buyers are looking for and meet decision makers for the region’s biggest future developments.
 As a direct result of this event, we are talking to several domestic house builders about sustainable energy solutions for streets of houses in addition to liaising with large building contractors about decarbonising energy solutions for commercial developments.”

-In January Clear climate will open the North East’s only training facility for air sourced heat pumps.
-This facility will be used to educate customers and clients about the systems, helping them to understand what is needed to install an air source heat pump as well as train up the next generation of engineers.
+Clear Climate is also home to the North East’s only training facility for air sourced heat pumps www.GoGreenTraining.co.uk.
+The facility is used to educate customers and clients about the systems, helping them to understand what is needed to install an air source heat pump as well as train up the next generation of engineers.
 In addition to this, the business is looking to take on engineers from the training centre providing more jobs in County Durham.